Employee Sexual Harassment, Sexual Misconduct, and Sexual Assault Policy - SLC

 - The College requires all employees to participate in an interactive online program that outlines current laws against sexual harassment and provides examples that clearly illustrate situations and behaviors to be avoided.
 Employees can access this program through MySLC.
-Employees must take the program when first employed and then at least once every year thereafter throughout employment.
+Employees must take the program when first employed and then at least once every three (3) years thereafter throughout employment.

 - Workshops sponsored by Public Safety and Security on sexual assault prevention and self-defense

 - Annual mandatory new student orientation programs on campus and community safety and security issues, including sexual assault prevention

 - Information provided by Health Services and the Office of Student Affairs about risk reduction and prevention, as well as resources for sexual assault education and prevention tips, including a Web site and brochures

 - Programs sponsored by the Health and Wellness Subcommittee throughout the year

 - Public Safety staff participate in annual training in conjunction with the local Victims Assistance Services

 - All new incoming students are required to take an online Consent and Respect Course

 - Poster communications on "What do Do if You Have Been Sexually Assaulted" are posted all throughout campus